ticketengine/docs/shopping-cart/cart.md

 The Ticket Engine Shopping Cart library renders a shopping cart or price list in a container element.
 If a eventId is supplied in the config object then the price list for the event will be rendered.
 Otherwise it will render the shopping cart content.

+The Ticket Engine Shopping Cart has 2 states:
+1. Price list
+2. Cart

+The price list state renders a price list for an event.
+If the eventId option is supplied in the config object the price list state will be rendered.

+The cart state renders an overview of all tickets currently in the cart.
+This state will be rendered id no eventId option is supplied.

 ## Usage

 1. Include the following script in the ```<body>``` above any other JavaScript in your checkout page: